sodadata/docs/soda/connect-bigquery.md

 | number   | INT64, DECIMAL, BINUMERIC, BIGDECIMAL, FLOAT64 |
 | time     | DATE, DATETIME, TIME, TIMESTAMP                |

-## Use a file reference for a Big Query data source connection
+## Use a file reference for a BigQuery data source connection

 If you already store information about your data source in a JSON file in a secure location, you can configure your BigQuery data source connection details in Soda Cloud to refer to the JSON file for service account information.
 To do so, you must add two elements:
 * `volumes` and `volumeMounts` parameters in the `values.yml` file that your Soda Agent helm chart uses